 Benzene and carbon disulfide were above the health threshold in one or two samples.

-Some brands do meet GreenGuard Gold VOC levels (like Mondo) which is a fairly low level of offgassing and in my view makes it suitable for those who do not have health conditions.
+Some brands do meet GreenGuard Gold VOC levels (like Mondo) which is a fairly low level of offgassing and makes it suitable for those who are not chemically sensitive.

 Metals and Other Contaminants in Rubber Flooring